Local Limit Theorems and Strong Approximations for Robbins-Monro Procedures: Proofs

-As mentioned after the statement of our assumptions the process $U_{t}^N$ converges in distribution to the diffusion $(X_t: 0 \leq t \leq T)$ defined in \eqref{EDS_limit}.
+where $M(N) \leq C (\gamma^{N}_1) ^{-1}$ has been used.
+We conclude that} } As mentioned after the statement of our assumptions the process $U_{t}^N$ converges in distribution to the diffusion $(X_t: 0 \leq t \leq T)$ defined in \eqref{EDS_limit}.
 The same holds for the process $V_{t}^N$, see Lemma 11.2.1, Theorem 10.2.2 and Theorem 11.2.3 in \cite{stro:vara:79}.
 Now for any $\epsilon > 0$ there exists a level $K_\epsilon$ with

 This shows that the upper bound $\mathbb P \left (\sup_{1 \leq k \leq M(N)} \left \| V_{t_k^N}^N \right \| > a_N\right )$ converges to 0 because of $a_N \to \infty$ for $N\to \infty$ which concludes the proof of the proposition. $\square$